Savings hints and tips

 • Look out for promotional codes and comparison websites to find better deals.

-• With Santander Boosts, you can enjoy cashback, vouchers, offers and prize draws when you have you have a Santander debit and/or credit card.
+• With Santander Boosts, you can enjoy cashback, vouchers, offers and prize draws when you have a Santander debit and/or credit card.
 For example, you could save 10% on your next holiday or earn cashback at your favourite store.

 Reduce spending on food, toiletries and cleaning products